 A wide range of bolts, nuts, and screws, of a broad range of sizes, are formed in this process.
 In this first step of fastener manufacturing, steel coil is cut to a specified length, and achieves the required shape through two or more blows in the cold forming process.

 IAF possesses capability to apply a broad range of thread diameters to both male-threaded fasteners (using plate or rotary dies) and female-threaded fasteners (using tapping bits).
 When washers or additional components are required, automated assembly also occurs in this process.

-Quench and temper furnaces lines provide the specified mechanical properties in higher-strength fasteners.
+Quenching and tempering lines provide the specified mechanical properties in higher-strength fasteners.
 Separately, IAF utilizes continuous bluing and annealing lines to ensure the mechanical properties in the fasteners for which these processes are specified.

 IAF possesses extensive in-house surface treatment capabilities, depending on the corrosion-resistance requirement of the fastener.
 Zinc electroplating with hex chrome-free chromate is standard for a wide range of fasteners used in the interior of a vehicle.
 IAF also utilizes in-line baking to prevent hydrogen embrittlement.
 For fasteners requiring a higher level of corrosion resistance, IAF applies dip-spin processes such as Geomet® and Magni Coat®.